Gentle-shark-23/AI-Agent-for-Stock-Selection/README.md

 	8) risk_score

 Back-testing:
-Backtesting_single_strategy shows the strategy and backtesting process.
 Backtesting_single_strategy.ipynb is a sample code showing the backtesting process for a simgle strategy of S&P 500 stock data.
 In the sample, we demonstrated the portfolio optimization, portfolio relabance and backtesting results with key metrics such as sharpe ratio/ max drawdown/ cumulated return of the portfolio and so on.

 Data:
 Overview